#1 an eye-catcher

 History of the lay card: In the 90s of the last century, Hana Hasilik, the author of the laying card game, began to build abstract sculptures under the influence of constructivism.
 She developed square modules from which she constructed large-format floor sculptures.
 One of these modules consisted of 10 lentoids, which were mounted on a square base in the manner of a Pythagorean tetractys.
 One half of the module was covered with the lentoids, the other remained free.

 A square module with 10 lentoids (fired white clay 22x22x7 cm).
-The Tetractys arrangement of the lentoids corresponds to that of Blaise Pascal
+The rectangular arrangement of the lentoids corresponds to that of Blaise Pascal in his Triangle Arithmetique

 One of such grid art sculptures made of these modules is shown next: Linie / Trace (fired white clay, 140 x 140 x 8 cm - presented at FormsacheN, Packhof in Hannoversch Münden 2006).